redstone-finance/redstone-docs/docs/get-started/supported-chains.md

 # ⛓ Supported Chains

-RedStone Oracles are available on all EVM-compatible L1s & L2s + Starknet + Fuel Network.
+RedStone are available on all EVM-compatible L1s & L2s + Starknet + Fuel Network.
 Potentially you can use it on any other chain but it would require some custom development.

 You can check the integration with the showroom app [for EVM Chains](https://showroom.redstone.finance/) and [for StarkNet](https://starknet-showroom.redstone.finance/).